How to Use `json.MarshalIndent` in Golang

 Introduction

-is compact, meaning it does not include any extra whitespace or indentation.
-If you need a human-readable, formatted JSON output, you can use json.MarshalIndent
+When working with JSON in Golang, the encoding/json package provides the json.Marshal function to serialize Go data structures into JSON format.
+However, the default output of json.Marshal is compact, meaning it does not include any extra whitespace or indentation.
+If you need a human-readable, formatted JSON output, you can use json.MarshalIndent.

-This article explains how to use json.MarshalIndent
+This article explains how to use json.MarshalIndent effectively and provides practical examples.

 Understanding json.MarshalIndent

-, but it allows you to specify indentation settings.
+The json.MarshalIndent function is similar to json.Marshal, but it allows you to specify indentation settings.
 Its function signature is as follows:

 func MarshalIndent(v interface{}, prefix, indent string) ([]byte, error)

-is a string that will be prefixed to each line of the output.indent
+vis the Go value to be serialized into JSON.prefixis a string that will be prefixed to each line of the output.indentdefines the indentation characters used for formatting.- The function returns a

-containing the formatted JSON and anerror
+[]bytecontaining the formatted JSON and anerrorif serialization fails.

 Basic Example

-Let’s look at a simple example using json.MarshalIndent
+Let’s look at a simple example using json.MarshalIndent:

 package main import ( "encoding/json" "fmt" ) type User struct { Name string `json:"name"` Age int `json:"age"` Email string `json:"email"` } func main() { user := User{ Name: "Alice", Age: 25, Email: "alice@example.com", } // MarshalIndent with two spaces for indentation jsonData, err := json.MarshalIndent(user, "", " ") if err != nil { fmt.Println("Error:", err) return } // Convert JSON bytes to string and print fmt.Println(string(jsonData)) }